MatejTymes/ZeroD/README.md

 Which way should be used for reads and writes will be resolved by ZeroD automatically.

-Also we would need to provide scripts to execute after all application nodes will reach a specific phase:
+Also we would need to provide scripts that should be run after all application nodes will reach a specific phase:

 | phase | migration script once all nodes reached the phase                                                          |
 |:-----:|------------------------------------------------------------------------------------------------------------|